rontho/android-quick-setup/README.md

   * Hamcrest
   * Robolectric

-## In the new version
+## In this version

-  * Need to setup a working OTTO EventBus
+  * Added a a working OTTO EventBus
-  * Have a Basic RetroFit RestInterface
+  * Added a DaoFactory based on ORMLite

-  * Provide a local and real HttpRequestHandler
-  * Handle screen rotation using buffered event bus
+## In the Next version

+ * User dagger to provide Activity Context
+ * Create a caching system base on OTTO
+ * Use Retrofit to make async http request
+ * Add an exemple of a full backend to frontend communication

 ## See also